Brian Castle

 Visual Memory

+Psychologists often categorize memory into iconic memory (high-capacity and very brief, raw and not yet processed), working memory (pre-episodic but already processed in many ways, lasting perhaps a fraction of a minute to a few minutes), episodic memory (short term memory, lasting anywhere from half an hour to a couple of days), and long-term memory (permanent, after consolidation).
 When talking about memory, we must be specific.
 The word "memory" has a specific meaning, it does not equate with plasticity.
 In many cases the two are intimately linked, but they're not the same.
 Technically, memory is a dependence on prior times, so instead of f(t) we have f(t,t-1,t-2...t-n).
 Whereas, plasticity is the algorithm that changes the parameters inside f, over time and depending on the input.

-In humans, memory is a layered process with different stages involving different time courses.
-Working memory is almost instantaneous, and disappears almost as quickly.
-Short term memory is organized by the same brain areas that handle scene reconstruction, and the time course there might be a half hour to an hour.
+Short term (working and episodic) visual memory is organized by the same brain areas that handle scene reconstruction.
+Through attentional mechanisms, specific portions of the visual information are selected from the iconic representation and transferred into the scene map.
+There, additional information related to context is introduced, but that information is kept separate and does not become part of the scene.
+Multiple scenes can become an "episode".
+At the end of an episode, it appears that consciousness is flushed and working memory is transferred into non-conscious episodic memory.
 Consolidation into long term memory takes hours, even days.
 The process of memory consolidation is not well understood.
 One of the requirements is that only essential information gets stored, but as distinct from machines, humans only require one presentation to retain an image forever.
 Information does fade, it does decay - but the time courses of the decay are set up so they're "longer than" what is generally needed in real world biological settings.
-(The same is true for the integrator in the oculomotor system, which only has to deal with delays on the order of a few seconds).
+(The same is true for the integrator in the oculomotor system, which only has to deal with delays on the order of a few milliseconds but has a time constant in the 20+ second range).

 The visual streams come together at the level of the hippocampus.
 The circuitry around the hippocampus performs two essential functions: scene reconstruction (which helps us navigate), and short term memory (which helps provide the context related to the scene).
 The memory process in the hippocampus is often referred to as "episodic" because it pertains to a series of events that are related in time.

 The hippocampus is much too complicated a topic to cover with any justice on these pages.
 There is a plethora of information about it online.
 The figure shows the major anatomical landmarks associated with the hippocampus.
 This is a medial view of the brain, showing the inside of the temporal lobe.
-Of particular interest is the entorhinal cortex, which receives signals from both visual streams.
+Of particular interest is the entorhinal cortex, which receives input from both visual streams.

 The hippocampus and surrounding areas have a complex architecture.
 These figures show some of the highlights.